Solomon Islands

 Discuss with your doctor whether one of the following vaccinations is recommended for you:

-There is no risk of yellow fever in this country.
-Vaccination is not necessary if you are travelling from Belgium.
+Yellow fever vaccination is not necessary if you are travelling from Belgium from.

-Vaccination is exceptionally compulsory if you have been in a country where yellow fever may occur in the past six days (see map) from the age of nine months.
+Vaccination is exceptionally compulsory if you have been in certain countries in the past six days from the age of nine months.

 This vaccination must be administered at least ten days prior to arrival by an official yellow fever vaccination centre and must be registered in an International Certificate of Vaccination and Prophylaxis.